HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 HCS is required to adopt the VDOE model that defines "cell phone-free education" as the age-appropriate elimination or restriction of cell phones and other electronic devices (including smartwatches, tablets, and similar devices capable of sending and receiving messages) across all schools.
 HCS believes that limiting cell phone use during the school day will not only reduce distractions and enhance learning opportunities but will also encourage students to build stronger, more supportive relationships with one another.
 Increased student engagement and positive connections foster a sense of belonging for all students, directly supporting our goal of creating safe, nurturing environments in every school.

-The guidance allows for divisions to establish their own procedures for off-site events and activities, including school transportation.
+Divisions continue to be able to establish their own procedures for off-site events and activities, including school transportation.
 While some divisions may not allow cell phones and devices on buses, HCS supports responsible use of such devices.
 As such, the use of cell phones and other personal devices will still be permitted on school buses and at events or activities occurring after the instructional day.

 Devices that connect via Wi-Fi or cellular data, including (but not limited to) the following, are restricted under this policy: